swarve/ayearlessordinary.com/_posts/2015-04-19-sierra-norte.md

 	<figcaption>Drying maize.
 La familia</figcaption>
 </figure>

-Part of our journey was along the Zapotec Camino Real from *** to Oaxaca.
+Part of our journey was along the Zapotec Camino Real across Oaxaca.
 Along the way we saw again many medicinal plants & again attempted to interpret the condition they were for & the method of consumption.

 <figure class="half">
 	<a href="../images/IMG_5784.jpg"><img src="../images/IMG_5784.jpg" alt="Camino Real"></a>